-The 2012 and 2011 ceded loss and loss adjustment expense reserves above are comprised of amounts with one reinsurance carrier although the Company has contracts with other carriers.
+The 2013 and 2012 ceded loss and loss adjustment expense reserves above are comprised of amounts with two reinsurance carriers although the Company has contracts with other carriers.

-The Company has unsecured reinsurance recoverables from a reinsurer that exceeded 3% of capital and surplus at December 31, 2012 as follows:
+The Company had no unsecured reinsurance recoverables from a reinsurer that exceeded 3% of capital and surplus at December 31, 2013.